Paycheck (film)

-Paycheck is a 2003 American science fiction film directed by John Woo.
-Written by Dean Georgaris, it is based on the 1953 short story "Paycheck" by Philip K. Dick.
-The film stars Ben Affleck, Uma Thurman, Aaron Eckhart, Paul Giamatti, Michael C. Hall, Joe Morton, and Colm Feore.
-The film was released on December 25, 2003, by Paramount Pictures in North America and DreamWorks Pictures internationally, to negative reviews but was a commercial success, grossing $117.2 million on a $60 million budget.
+Paycheck is a 2003 American science fiction action film directed and produced by John Woo.
+The film was written by Dean Georgaris, and based on the 1953 short story of the same name by Philip K. Dick.
+Starring Ben Affleck, Aaron Eckhart, and Uma Thurman, with Paul Giamatti, Colm Feore, Joe Morton, and Michael C. Hall in supporting roles, the film follows a reverse engineer who finds himself hunted by both the FBI and billionaire CEO after his memory is erased.
+The film was released on December 25, 2003, by Paramount Pictures in North America and DreamWorks Pictures internationally.

+After Paycheck, Woo did not direct another American feature film until 2023's Silent Night.

 Plot

 In the near future, Michael Jennings is a reverse engineer; he analyzes his clients' competitors' technology and recreates it with improvements.
 To protect his clients' intellectual property and himself, Jennings undergoes memory wipes to remove knowledge of his engineering with aid of his friend Shorty.

 Jennings is contacted by his college roommate James Rethrick, the CEO of technology company Allcom.
 Rethrick offers Jennings a lengthy three-year job, during which he will be required to stay on Allcom's campus, in exchange for company stock.
 Jennings is hesitant but agrees.
 After being injected with the memory marker, Jennings is given a tour of the campus, where he meets and flirts with biologist Dr. Rachel Porter.
 Rethrick then introduces Jennings to his work partner, physicist William Dekker.

 Three years later, Jennings wakes from the memory wipe and is congratulated by Rethrick.
 Jennings finds that the Allcom stock he earned is valued at over US$92 million, but when he goes to see his lawyer to get the funds, he discovers that he had given all the stock away just weeks ago.
 Further, he is given an envelope claiming to be his possessions on entering Allcom, but it contains a random assortment of items.
 Confused, Jennings soon finds himself detained by the FBI.
 Agent Dodge accuses Jennings of having access to classified government designs that had been taken by Dekker, who is now dead.
 Jennings cannot answer due to the memory wipe, but finds a means to escape using the items in the envelope.
 As he evades the FBI, Rethrick's right-hand-man John Wolfe sees Jennings walking away and warns Rethrick they have a problem.